ZOEgirl: 2003–2005: Transition to pop rock and "You Get Me"

 After a drastic musical change from bubblegum pop to pop rock, Different Kind of FREE was released.
 This is the most critically acclaimed album from ZOEgirl, mainly due to its lead single "You Get Me" and the Radio Disney single "Feel Alright".
 Another factor leading to this album's success is the music video filmed for "You Get Me".
 The girls then embarked on the FREE Experience Tour to promote the album with artists Superchick and Joy Williams.

 ZOEgirl released their final album with Sparrow, Room to Breathe, on March 15, 2005.
 The album peaked at position 108 on the Billboard 200, and at position No. 1 on the Billboard Heatseekers chart, making this the highest charting ZOEgirl album to date.
 However, its two singles were not as successful as the group's past hits.
 "About You" peaked at position No. 5 on the CHR charts and at No. 4 on the AC chart.
 "Scream" peaked at No. 40 on the AC charts and at No. 14 on the CHR charts.

 The group's first greatest hits album, With All of My Heart – The Greatest Hits, was released on December 26, 2005.
 Two new songs were added to the album: "Unchangeable" and "One Day".
 "Unchangeable" was released as the album's lead single, peaking at No. 20 on CHR and No. 27 on AC.
 "One Day" was not released as a single.

-2006: Disestablishment
+2006 - present

 In September 2006, by means of their now-defunct ZOEgirl fan club site, the group announced that they would quit writing and recording music as a group so that members could tend to their personal objectives.